 Senior Spectrum Newspaper in PDF

-The Senior Spectrum Newspaper is available in PDF format for you do download.
-The Newspaper will be divided into sections for your convenience.
+The Senior Spectrum Newspaper is available to download in PDF format.
+The Newspaper is divided in several sections for your convenience.

 Golden Pages Senior Resource and Information Guide was founded in 1987 by Senior Spectrum Newspapers, and publishers Chris and Connie McMullen, who realized the tremendous need for senior resource information that helps connect people and resources.